jhderojasUVa/ToDo/todo_node_server/README.md

 http://localhost:3000/update?id=1&whatToDo=Anything&completed=false

 Will change the ToDo with id number 1 putting the content sent.
 Nothing more, nothing less.
-The Websocket version will respond to every connected client! (be aware of this).

 ## /refactor

 Clean the gaps between the IDs of the elements after some use.
 It's like the reorder in MySQL but more dirty.

-## Websocket server
+# Websocket server (updates in progress)

 Is a working progress.
 The idea is to have a websocket so many users can get/update/post/etc... todos and colaborate between them (the idea).
+The Websocket version will respond to every connected client! (be aware of this).

 Is a JSON websocket so the communication with the server is done via JSON data and will respond allways with a JSON.

-# Message to send
+## Message to send

 The message must have this structure: